Skip to main content

 • Supported systems: PC, Xbox One and Series X|S, Mobile

 If you've got an Xbox One or Xbox Series X|S, Microsoft's Xbox Wireless Headset is an easy choice.
-Not only is this wireless headset comfortable and equipped with an excellent microphone, it integrates so seamlessly with the Xbox software that it may as well be an in-the-box accessory.
+Not only is this wireless headset comfortable and equipped with an excellent microphone, but it also integrates seamlessly with the Xbox software, making it feel like an in-box accessory.

 First-party products tend to boast implicit advantages in functionality and integration, and the Xbox Wireless Headset is no exception, bringing ease and intuitiveness to the Xbox experience.